gaetbout/starknet-erc20-lazy-initialization/README.md

 If I speak about a unit of token refer to 10<sup>-18</sup> (for ether is is wei)

 ### ⚖️ BalanceOf
-Because this is the entry point of an ERC20 to read the balance of a user (how unexpected, right?) it is where we have to make our first litle modification.
+Because this is the entry point of an ERC20 to read the balance of a user (how unexpected, right?) it is where we have to make our first little modification.
-It is as simple as reading the acutal balance of the user:
+It is as simple as reading the actual balance of the user:
  - if it is 0 we return a "fake" value of the initial tokens we want to grant each user (100 tokens in this case).
  - if it is not zero, we just return the balance minus 1 (this will be explained in the next section (hint: 1 is the new zero)).
 There is also a method actualBalanceOf which will return the real value of the user's storage_var

 ### 📤 Transfer
 This is were the magic happens (understand: lazy initialization).
-This function is divided in 3 distincts parts:
+This function is divided in 3 distinct parts:
  1. Checking that the sender and the receiver have funds, if not we mint 100 tokens + 1 unit of token them for each addresses of the transfer.
  Why initialize both addresses?
  This is to avoid people sending 1 unit of the token to someone and make their initial balance to zero.